-^{} Wanguard Sensor can detect which destination is under attack.
-The sources of the attack are detected only by Wanguard Filter.
+^{} Wanguard Sensor can detect the IPs that are under attack.
+Wanguard Filter can also detect the sources of each attack.

 Wansight Installation

 Installing Wansight does not generate negative side effects on the network's performance.
 Full installation and configuration may take less than an hour.